memery1446/DexAggregator/README.md

 ## 2. Installation

-### Important Notes Before Starting
+### Important Notes
 - When running the terminal commands, do not include any backticks `` or the containing brackets < >
-- Due to different development environments and operating systems, you may need to research some steps for your particular setup.
+- Due to the many different development environments and operating systems, you may need to research some steps along the way.
 The point is to achieve the goal outlined.

 ### Step-by-Step Installation
 1. Open your terminal

 2. Clone the repository
 ```bash
 git clone https://github.com/memery1446/DexAggregator <name-of-your-choice>
 ```
-3. cd, or C-hange D-irectory into your project root
+3. cd, or c-hange d-irectory into your project root
 ```bash
 cd <your-chosen-name>
 ```
 The terminal should look something like: you@Your-MacBook-Pro PROJECTNAME %

     Notice that the project name comes before the % sign.
-The solution to many errors is to realize that commands are being sent from the main or master branch.

-4. (Optional) Remove git origin to keep your repository clean
+4. Remove git origin to keep your repository clean
 ```bash
 git remote remove origin
 ```
+The terminal will not show anything, but the command was executed.

 5. Install dependencies
 ```bash